 Many secure video conferencing tools include the waiting room or lobby feature, where participants must wait before the host allows them to join the meeting.
 This feature is particularly useful because the ability to check when, how many people and who is trying to join the meeting eliminates the risk of the wrong people having access to the conference.

 4. Make use of host control

-Host control offers hosts the possibility to manage or remove participants or to lock the meeting room altogether, in order to prevent interruptions once the meeting has started.
+Host control offers the possibility to mute or remove participants or to lock the meeting room altogether, in order to prevent interruptions once the meeting has started.